 Favorite quote from the author:

-If you’re a college student, read this book next.
+If you’re a college student, read Excellent Sheep next.
 In terms of helping intelligent, young people in higher education, who secretly feel lost and like they don’t know what they really want out of life, this is the best wake-up call I’ve found all year.

 Earlier this week I started my Master’s degree at Technical University of Munich, after two years of being self-employed.
 On the outside it’ll look to a lot of people like I couldn’t make freelancing work and some might even think I “came to my senses.”
 What I haven’t talked a lot about yet is that after finishing the degree, I still have no intent to work for anyone but myself.